Mona Fandey

-Nur Maznah binti Ismail (1 January 1956 – 2 November 2001), better known as Mona Fandey, was a Malaysian pop singer and murderer.
-She was executed on 2 November 2001 at the age of 45, after being convicted of the murder of Batu Talam state assemblyman, Mazlan Idris in 1993.
+Nur Maznah binti Ismail (1 January 1956 – 2 November 2001), known professionally as Mona Fandey, was a Malaysian pop singer and murderer.
+She was executed on 2 November 2001 at the age of 45, after being convicted of the murder of Batu Talam state assemblyman Mazlan Idris in 1993.

-After she killed Mazlan Idris, she reportedly went on a shopping spree in Pahang right after withdrawing RM 300,000 (US$116,000 at the time) from a local bank.

 Early life and career

 Maznah started singing and dancing at a very young age.
 Adopting her stage name Mona Fandey, she released her debut album titled Diana in 1987, with her husband Mohamad Nor Affandi Abdul Rahman endorsing and funding her career, booking several TV appearances, but her career hardly took off.

-Following her failure as a singer, she and Affandi turned to practicing witchcraft, and is said to have attracted high-profile clients, including politicians from UMNO.
+Following her failure as a singer, she and Affandi turned to practicing witchcraft, and by becoming a bomoh Mona is said to have attracted high-profile clients, including politicians from UMNO.
+Malaysian shamans and traditional medicine practitioners, who often claimed to act as intermediaries for supernatural spirits and gods, were traditionally popular with the rich and famous, including local politicians seeking an advantage over their rivals at election times.
+By providing services to wealthy clients, Mona was able to fund a luxury lifestyle of staying in 5 star hotels and owning several expensive cars (from brands such as Jaguar, Mercedes-Benz and BMW) as well as purchasing several mansions throughout Malaysia.

-Mona leaves behind a daughter from her first marriage named Mazdiana Affandi, with two step-sons from her marriage with Affandi.
+Mona left behind a daughter from her first marriage named Mazdiana Affandi, with two step-sons from her marriage with Affandi.

-Murder of Mazlan Idris
+Murder of Dato Mazlan Idris

 In 1993, the couple were approached by Mazlan Idris, a politician who was eyeing the position of the Menteri Besar of Pahang.
-The couple agreed by promising to give Mazlan a talisman comprising a tongkat and a songkok supposedly owned by former Indonesian president Sukarno, with an offer of RM 2.5 million.
-In exchange, Mazlan agreed to pay RM 500,000 and giving them 10 land titles as guarantee for the remainder.
+The couple agreed by promising to give Mazlan a talisman comprising a tongkat and a songkok supposedly owned by Sukarno, the first President of Indonesia, with an offer of RM 2.5 million.
+In exchange, Mazlan agreed to pay RM500,000 and giving them 10 land titles as guarantee for the remainder.

-Mazlan was reported missing on 2 July 1993 after withdrawing RM 300,000 from a bank in Kuala Lumpur and meeting Mona at Raub, Pahang.
-After the murder, Mona was reported to have been on a shopping spree where she bought a Mercedes-Benz and had a facelift.
-It was alleged that the murder occurred between 10:00 PM and midnight on 18 July 1993 when Mona chopped his head off during a shamanistic ritual.
-His body was dismembered into 18 parts and buried in a hole at the storeroom of an unfinished house.
-On 20 July 1993, police found Mazlan's body, after arresting the couple's assistant Juraimi Hassan in an unrelated drug offence and questioning him.
-Mona, Affandi and Juraimi were arrested two days after the discovery of the body, and a highly publicised trial began.